kenlasko/k8s/README.md

 SideroLabs Omni must be ready to go.
 Installation steps are in the repository link below:
 [Omni On-Prem installation and configuration](https://github.com/kenlasko/omni/)

-You will need a workstation (preferably Linux-based) with several tools to get things rolling:
+You will need a workstation (preferably Linux-based) with several tools to get things rolling.
+Choose one of the following approaches:
 - [Workstation Prep Instructions for Ubuntu-based distributions](/docs/WORKSTATION.md)
 - [NixOS Workstation Build](https://github.com/kenlasko/nixos-wsl/)